jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 ### 14.3.
 Adding S81s

+* A promoter organisation must be assigned to the S81 by the HA.
+All promoter organisations within Street Manager will be available for selection.
-* In addition to the S81 record, a new Section 81 works record will be automatically created and assigned to workstream '000'.
+* A new Section 81 works record will be automatically created and assigned to workstream ‘000’, upon submission of the Section 81 to the promoter.
 * See works statuses for more details on how works records are differentiated.

 ### 14.4.
 Managing S81